Explore all the solutions you can create with Paperform: surveys, quizzes, tests, payment forms, scheduling forms, and a whole lot more.

 We'll use question visibility logic as our primary example, but setting up logic everywhere else in Paperform works in the same way.

-For this example, say we are making a contact form that asks for the following information (pictured below):
+For this example, say we are making a contact form that asks for the following information:

 At the moment we're asking how the person would like to be contacted, but then we go ahead and ask for both the email address and phone number.
 We can use logic to only show the relevant method based on the answer the respondent has selected.

-To do this, we're going to click into the question configuration for the email address question and toggle on "Question visibility logic".
+We're going to click on the Email question and toggle on "Question visibility logic" on the right sidebar.

 Then we're going to add a condition and choose "How should I contact you" "is" "Email".

-We can then go into the phone number question configuration, and do the exact same thing, except we're going to choose "Phone number" in the condition instead of "Email".
+Repeat the steps for the Phone number question, except we're going to choose "Phone number" in the condition instead of "Email".

 When you use your form now you will see that both the email and phone number questions won't be visible until you choose an answer to "How should I contact you?" and then the selected method will be displayed.